 Recommended Reading: Hybrid workplace is the hardest choice

-They have migrated their entire team of nearly 300 employees to a Work from Home model permanently.
+They have migrated their entire team of nearly 300 employees to a full time Work from Home model permanently.
 It was announced that the employees working in the R&D department and factories would be coming into work.

 The company’s chairman and managing director, CK Ranganathan, quoted, “Over the last three months, however, we have seen productivity go up and travel time saved.
 In all, this totals to an employee putting in an extra 55 days per year.”